JMRI/JMRI/scripts/HOWTO-distribution.md

 The download links, along with lots of other information which we hope you'll read, can be found on the release note page:
 <http://jmri.org/releasenotes/jmri4.11.7.shtml>

-- If a production version, update the SF automatic download icon by selecting default in SF.net FRS (3 times)
+- Close the [GitHub issue](https://github.com/JMRI/JMRI/issues) with a comment that sums up the release-build experience

 - Wait a day for complaints